rubenrabb01/Modeling-MacFish-database/Mixed-Effects Models.md

  - Rescale variables?;Model is nearly unidentifiable: large eigenvalue ratio
  - Rescale variables?
 ```
-🔺 The model fitted is not optimal and we get warning message.
+:bangbang:  The model fitted is not optimal and we get warning message.
 We'll re-fit the model later but now let's continue analysing this model:
 ```
 summ(m_final)
 ```